integrated-ethics/web/content/labs/media-literacy.md

 Unlike gas generators, which require annual maintenance, EcoFlow claims the Delta requires nothing and will hold its charge for a year.
-And while gas generators emit carbon monoxide and can be dangerous to use in a closed space, the Delta's only emissions are a quiet hum and a little bit of heat.
+And while gas generators emit carbon monoxide and can be dangerous to use in a closed space, the Delta’s only emissions are a quiet hum and a little bit of heat.
 So you can plunk the Delta onto your kitchen counter to run a microwave or coffee machine without worry.

 Delta takes 2 hours to recharge plugged into a wall and has solar-charging capability.
 EcoFlow estimates the lifecycle to 800 charges.
-By contrast, Goal Zero's Yeti 1400 takes 25 hours to charge.
+By contrast, Goal Zero’s Yeti 1400 takes 25 hours to charge.
-It's also twice the weight, twice the price, and claims a lifecycle of 500 charges.
+It’s also twice the weight, twice the price, and claims a lifecycle of 500 charges.

 In my test at home, we ran every tool we had and charged every device: